 Time to first contact tells you how quickly your team reaches out after a loss.
 Policyholders judge the entire claims experience by this first interaction.
 Long delays usually create extra calls and complaints.
 Strong teams track the median time to first contact and the percentage of claims contacted within a set window, such as 24 hours.

 Claim leakage captures preventable overspend.
 It includes missed subrogation, duplicate payments, overpayments, and incomplete policy checks.
 It is usually measured through audits or QA reviews.
-When teams use leakage data as a coaching tool rather than a punishment tool, it quickly becomes one of the most helpful KPIs in the entire claims operation.
+When teams use leakage data as a coaching tool rather than a punishment tool, it quickly becomes one of the most valuable KPIs in the entire claims operation.
+Organizations that implement structured claims management software typically see significant leakage reductions in the first year because structured workflows catch the most common error types automatically.

 Reopened claims and claims processed per adjuster round out the claims picture.
 Reopened files often reveal incomplete investigations or rushed settlements.
 Throughput per adjuster helps managers balance caseloads and spot early burnout.
 Customer satisfaction at claim close gives the final signal of whether the entire experience worked the way it should.